Five Reasons Why You Should Be Wearing Safety Glasses

 No one wants to wear personal protective equipment that isn’t comfortable or interferes with your ability to play properly.
 That’s why Stoggles are lightweight, streamlined, and supremely wearable no matter what activity you’re participating in.

-Not Just Any Safety Glasses; Get Stoggles
+Not Just Any Safety Glasses: Get Stoggles

 You know the risks and the reasons why, but let’s face it.
 Historically, safety glasses haven’t held the spotlight for the height of fashionable accessories.
 Lucky for you, times have changed.
 Stoggles exist to bring together style and safety because if you don’t feel great in your safety glasses, you probably aren’t going to wear them.